Here’s an overview of the 10 top gold-mining companies of 2017. Barrick Gold, Newmont Mining and AngloGold Ashanti were the top three.

-Regardless of how the gold price is doing in any given year, there will always be companies looking to mine the yellow metal.
+Regardless of how the gold price is doing in any given year, there will always be gold-mining companies looking to unearth the yellow metal.

-But what were the top gold-producing companies of 2016?
+But what were the top gold-mining companies of 2017?
 The list below was put together by Dante Aranda, senior mining analyst at Thomson Reuters GFMS, and it shows which companies produced the most gold last year.
 Read on to learn a little bit about each of them.

 Chart via Thomson Reuters GFMS.

 Barrick Gold took the top spot on last year’s gold-mining companies list despite seeing a slight decline in output from the previous year.
 The mining company’s output dropped more drastically between 2013 and 2014, when it declined from 222.9 tonnes to 194.4 tonnes.
 That fall came as Barrick went through structural shifts that led to modifications in production.
 Those adjustments allowed the industry leader to become more flexible with its finances, but changed its pace of production.

 The company reported proven and probable reserves of 64.4 million ounces of gold, and production of 165.6 tonnes of gold in 2017.